SlackBrains/gdprhell.github.io/README.md

 ### Children’s Privacy

-These Services do not address anyone under the age of 13.
-I do not knowingly collect personally identifiable information from children under 13.
-In the case I discover that a child under 13 has provided me with personal information, I immediately delete this from our servers.
-If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to do necessary actions.
+These Services do not address anyone under the age of 16.
+I do not knowingly collect personally identifiable information from children under 16.
+In the case I discover that a child under 16 has provided me with personal information, I immediately delete those informations.
+If you are a parent or guardian and you are aware that your child has provided personal information, please contact me so that I will be able to do necessary actions.

 ### Changes to This Privacy Policy